firedrakeproject/Irksome/demos/nystrom/demo_wave_mg.py.rst

 We perform similar imports and setup as before::

   from firedrake import *
-  from irksome import GaussLegendre, Dt, MeshConstant, StageDerivativeNystromTimeStepper butcher_tableau = GaussLegendre(2)
+  from irksome import GaussLegendre, Dt, StageDerivativeNystromTimeStepper butcher_tableau = GaussLegendre(2)